 Port Douglas: One hour north of Cairns is Port Douglas.
 This former fishing village is home to some of Queensland’s most exclusive resorts and a bevy of gold sand beaches like the palm-lined Four Mile Beach at the end of Macrossan Street.
 This is another port that can get you close to the Great Barrier Reef and many activities revolve around the beach, kayaking, snorkelling, water skiing, and jet skiing.

 Northern Australia, Western Australia, and a Combination of the Two

-Cruise lines also offer a route along the southern coast of Australia, generally sailing between Perth/Fremantle and Sydney and visiting places like Adelaide and Melbourne.
+Cruise lines also offer Australia cruises along a southern coast route, generally sailing between Perth/Fremantle and Sydney and visiting places like Adelaide and Melbourne.
+View cruises from Adelaide.